-This question is looking for a clear understanding of how you are marketing to your target market.
+This question is looking for a clear understanding of how you are marketing to your target market/s.

-You should begin by outlining who you have aimed your marketing towards and demonstrate a clear understanding of this market.
-Consider for example; who they are, where they are from, how old they are, how they purchase travel, what motivates and inspires them and how your product meets their expectations.
-Identify how the target market/s are right for your business.
+Begin by outlining who you have aimed your marketing towards and demonstrate a clear understanding of this market.
+Consider, for example, who they are, where they are from, how old they are, how they purchase travel, what motivates and inspires them and how your product meets their expectations.